tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-23-adding-svg-images-noun-project-help-files.md

 <img src="{{ "/images/illustratoroptions.png" | prepend: site.baseurl }}" alt="Options when saving AI as SVG" />

+The dialog box has a lot of options, but I've highlighted the sections I want to comment on.

 In the Fonts box, select **Convert to Outline**.
 This ensures that all browsers will support your fonts.
-Note that Firefox doesn't support font family styles for SVG graphics, so *if you don't select Convert to Outline here*, your fonts in Firefox will be Times New Roman (the default browser font).
+Note that Firefox doesn't support font family styles for SVG graphics.

+{{note}}If you select Convert to outline, you ensure that Firefox will honor the fonts you've chosen to use in your SVG graphic.
+If you don't select Convert to outline, the fonts in your SVG graphic will display as Times New Roman (the default browser font) in Firefox.
+However, other browsers that support SVG font families will use the fonts you've specified.
+As a best practice, always select Convert to outline.{{end}}

 In the Image Locations option, select **Embed**.
 If you select "Link," then you end up with various graphics files for your SVG image.